genevaers/Workbench/database/db2/README.md

 2) prepare your site db2 defaults to use with GenevaERS
-3) copy JCL, DDL SQL to MVS datasets with your site defaults 4A) Build the DB2 Schema to contain new GenevaERS objects, OR 4B) Replicate an existing GenevaERS DB2 Schema
+3) copy JCL, DDL SQL to MVS datasets with your site defaults 4A) Build the DB2 Schema to contain new GenevaERS objects, OR 4B) Replicate an existing GenevaERS DB2 Schema and objects
 </pre>
 ## Clone database/db2 directory contents to IBM USS